tdayris/snakemake-wrappers/bigr_pipelines/wes_somatic/readme.md

 1. You may wan to select info fields available in final result table.

-The complete list of info fields contains more than two hundread of possible annotation fields.
-Surch a large table does not suit the weak computers belonging to our fellow biologists.
+The complete list of info fields contains more than two hundred of possible annotation fields.
+Such a large table does not suit the weak computers belonging to our fellow biologists.

 Any other parameter change may break the pipeline, do it at your own risks.